Shrimp Fried Rice Bowl

 Common Mistakes to Avoid

-- Using Freshly Cooked Rice – The single most common failure point.
-Wet, fresh rice produces gummy, clumped fried rice regardless of technique.
-Day-old cold rice only.
+- Using Freshly Cooked Rice – The most common and most consequential error.
+Fresh rice produces sticky, gummy fried rice regardless of technique.
+Day-old only — or minimum 2–3 hours dry-refrigerated on a sheet pan.

 Variations